tapasrastogi2411/African-Impact-Challenge/doc/sprint2/PB.md

 ## E-learning User-Stories

-As a teacher, I want to post videos and readings for students to watch and complete in a self-paced manner which will aid them in the assignments and give them valuable knowledge as entrepreneurs.

--   Teachers can upload individual modules containing links, videos, and/or articles.

--   Uploaded files must be in PDF format.

--   Videos have Youtube integration.

 As a user, I want to be greeted by a welcome page after I login so that my experience on the site is more enjoyable.

  -  User gets taken to the dashboard page after login

  -  Give an overview of user state on the application (i.e. number of videos watched, # of assignments completed, upcoming deadlines, etc.)